Yoga Arm Balances – Some Simple Tips

-In yoga, some arm balances — specifically, those poses where only your arms are in contact with the floor — can seem intimidating and even impossible to beginners or to those who aren’t used to activating the strength of their upper bodies.
+Yoga arm balances are those poses where only your arms are in contact with the floor — which can seem intimidating and even impossible to beginners or to those who aren’t used to activating the strength of their upper bodies.
 Not only do you have to hold yourself up with the strength of your arms and core, but you also have to somehow figure out how to balance out the weight of your whole body too!

 If you’re just stepping into arm balances, here are some beginner tips you may want to consider.